mgechev/revive/README.md

 The snippet above, will disable `revive` between the `revive:disable` and `revive:enable` comments.
 If you skip `revive:enable`, the linter will be disabled for the rest of the file.

+With `revive:disable-next-line` and `revive:disable-line` you can disable `revive` on a particular code line.

 You can do the same on a rule level.
 In case you want to disable only a particular rule, you can use:

 ```go